Roland Deschain: Characteristics

 There is a point during the second book at which Roland psychically bonds himself with a murderer named Jack Mort; the combination of the two personages is said to resemble the mannerisms of Arnold Schwarzenegger as he appeared in The Terminator.
 Eddie Dean sees Stephen King as a young man and recognizes that he and Roland share many of the same physical features, saying that Roland could be King's father.

 Some of his hair is grey or white, but some remains black.
 His facial features are described as rough (although Susannah once compared them to that of a tired poet; Eddie frequently refers to him as "old long tall and ugly"), and he has light blue eyes, often referred to by characters and Stephen King as "bombardier's eyes."
-Roland lost his right big toe and his right index and middle fingers, which is problematic as he is right-handed in everything other than shooting.
+Roland loses his right big toe and his right index and middle fingers, which is problematic as he is right-handed in everything other than shooting.
 He is a strong and disciplined man, capable of working through injuries and illnesses that would have killed or incapacitated another man.
 Roland is also unusually tall; at 14, he stood taller than the 16-year-old Susan, and, as an adult, his height exceeds that of his father.
 In The Dark Tower he is described as having reached an adult height of roughly 6'3".
+Upon reaching the Tower, he nearly severs one of the remaining fingers on his right hand while tearing up a rose for Patrick Danville to use in coloring a sketch of the Crimson King.

 In the last novel, it is implied that the gunslinger's mostly cold, ruthless nature is alleviated slightly every time he reaches the Dark Tower and begins his journey again—Whilst his memories are erased, his personality changes in the reflection of the experiences of each quest.
 This is symbolized by his re-acquisition of the Horn of Eld after the version covered in the Dark Tower series, implying that he has learned some of the true values of family and love (and patience).
 He has taken the horn from Cuthbert Allgood's body as he wished rather than leaving it there as he did before.